 - After the Command appliance is launched, you must modify the security groups of the connected Discover appliances to allow traffic in from the Command appliance.

 - Scroll down to review the AMI details, instance type, and security group information, and then click Launch.

 - In the pop-up window, from the first drop-down list, select Proceed without a key pair.

 - Click the I acknowledge… checkbox and then click Launch Instance.

 Click View Instances to return to the AWS Management

 When you return to the AWS Management Console, you can view your instance on the Initializing screen.

-Complete the following steps to apply a product key supplied by ExtraHop Support in an AWS environment.
+Complete the following steps to apply your product key and register the system.

 nslookup -type=NS d.extrahop.com